-- Experience and knowledge in working with captive animals; preferably in a zoo/museum/aquarium setting including but not exclusive to birds of prey, medium to large carnivore, small mammals, and a variety of reptiles and amphibians.
+- Experience and knowledge in working with captive animals, preferably in a zoo/museum/aquarium setting including but not exclusive to birds of prey, medium to large carnivores, small mammals, and a variety of reptiles and amphibians.

-- Experience in general plumbing, aquatic systems, or mechanical repair desirable
+- Experience in general plumbing, aquatic systems, or mechanical repair is desirable

 - Experience in exhibitory techniques: design, maintenance and repair and modification